awegroup/awe-era5/README.md

 Furthermore it is required to accept the terms and conditions for using the ERA5 data.
 The command below can be used to start downloading the wind dataset for the requested year (make sure that the new virtual environment is active).
 This command should be executed manually for each year of data that you want to download.
 The size of 1 year of wind data for Western and Central Europe, as used in the paper (coarse grid), is roughly 2 GB.
-Make sure that there is enough disk space available and that you download all the years of data as specified in config.py.
+Make sure that there is sufficient disk space available and that you download all the years of data as specified in config.py.
 Note that the downloading is time
 costly: in the order of magnitude of days.
 Prevent your machine from going into sleep mode during the downloading.
 The download script requests 1 month of data at the time.
-It does 12 sequential download requests, only starting a new download after the previous has finished.
+It performs 12 sequential download requests, starting a new download only after the previous one has finished.

 ```commandline
 python download_wind_data.py 2018